-After birth, mom and baby are transferred to post-partum.
 Just down the hall from the labor rooms are 18 post-partum rooms.
-These rooms are large, private and offer amenities like large windows, a comfortable sleeper-sofa, and a refrigerator.
+These rooms are large, private and offer amenities like large windows, a comfortable sleeper sofa, and a refrigerator.

 Neonatal Intensive Care Unit (NICU)

-Kootenai's Level III NICU consists of 12 rooms, with two of them equipped to handle twins if needed.
-We can care for babies born as early as 28 weeks gestation, and those as small as 2 pounds.
+Kootenai’s Level III NICU consists of 12 rooms, with two of them equipped to handle twins if needed.
+We can care for babies born as early as 28 weeks gestation, and those as small as two pounds.
 Infants will have their own room with the latest technology available.
 Our neonatologists and neonatal staff are certified to nurture fragile newborns.
-And while we’re proud of our innovations in technology, the best part of our day is sharing the joy when you hold your precious baby for the first time.

 Safe Infant Sleep